VeNoMouS/cloudscraper/README.md

 This can be useful if you wish to scrape or crawl a website protected with Cloudflare.
 Cloudflare's anti-bot page currently just checks if the client supports Javascript, though they may add additional techniques in the future.

-Due to Cloudflare continually changing and hardening their protection page, cloudscraper requires a JavaScript Engine/interpreter to solve Javascript challenges.
+Due to Cloudflare continually changing and hardening their protection page, cloudscraper25 requires a JavaScript Engine/interpreter to solve Javascript challenges.
 This allows the script to easily impersonate a regular web browser without explicitly deobfuscating and parsing Cloudflare's Javascript.

 For reference, this is the default message Cloudflare uses for these sorts of pages: